-See the master's page for the rules governing M.A. degrees.
+The master's page lists the rules governing M.A. degrees.

 1.1.
 Each student selects a faculty advisor, generally a faculty member in the area which most directly interests the student.
 Entering students who have not decided upon a particular advisor are advised by the graduate chair until such time as they wish to select another advisor.
 At the end of each academic year, the graduate chair contacts students asking them to select advisors for the following year.
 It is strongly recommended that students make every effort to meet with their advisors at least once each semester to discuss their progress and plans.

 1.2.
 In mid-April of each year, the faculty meets for a day to review the progress of students.
 In the week following this, advisors meet with their advisees to let them know how the faculty feels they are progressing and to help them remedy any deficiencies.

 All students are required to take two semesters of phonology (Ling 530-531) and two semesters of syntax (Ling 550-551), at least one of these sequences in the first year of full-time graduate study.
 Alternatively, a student with prior instruction in a field who takes and passes a foundational examination in phonology or syntax is excused from taking the courses in that area.
 A total of 20 credits is required for the PhD.

 A student may not carry any incompletes from one year into a subsequent year.
 Thus, a student in the first year of graduate study may not register for the next academic year without having made up any incomplete grades on his or her record.
 Any student who still has incompletes from the previous year will be required to withdraw from the program at least until his or her record is clear.
 A student may petition the faculty for special exemption due to particular circumstances, which the student will specify.
 Students who presently have outstanding incompletes are required to submit a self-determined schedule specifying a deadline by which all the incompletes will be made up.
 If this is not done, the student will be required to withdraw from the program.

 4. Foundational Courses